-Note: In remote Connected Lenses, your friends can invite their friends (who are not your friends) to join the session.
+Note: In a remote experience, you can invite friends via a group chat (which can include friends of friends) to join.
 In colocated, however, only the creator of the session can invite, and all participants must be a friend of the creator.

 Differences of a Connected Lens

 At the core of a Connected Lens, is the ability for the Lens to create a session that can be joined by others.
 This capability is enabled by the